TrueStrikes/Easy-enter-ids/README.md

 If you get a no module error, do "pip install (insert-module)

-If you dont have a log.txt automatically, make one so it works.
+If you dont have a log.json automatically, make one so it works.

 Tutorial: https://www.youtube.com/watch?v=br40kUatUMI